Bishop Tracy S. Malone was assigned to the East Ohio Conference of The United Methodist Church effective September 1, 2016.

 As resident bishop, she provides spiritual oversight; shares in equipping, teaching and encouraging mission, outreach, witness and service; and serves as a shepherd of the church in providing a prophetic witness of justice, mercy and unity.

 Malone serves on the Boards of Trustees at the United Methodist-affiliated colleges, seminaries and organizations in East Ohio.
-She also is currently the president of the General Commission on the Status and Role of Women, the secretary of the Council of Bishops, and is a member of the Board of Trustees of Africa University.
+She also is currently the president of the General Commission on the Status and Role of Women, the president designate of the Council of Bishops, and is a member of the Board of Trustees of Africa University.

 Malone was born in Ann Arbor, Michigan and was raised in Chicago, Illinois.
 She is the daughter of the late Rev. Willie and the late April Smith.
 She grew up in The United Methodist Church and accepted her call to ministry at the early age of 13.